Anon-Exploiter/Route53-SubdomainsTakeover/README.md

 ***This is readme for installation on AWS lambda -- Visit master branch for running on CLI!**

 ### Tested On (OS & Python version)
 - AWS Lambda - Python 3.8

-### Why?

-Wrote this for a client they had over **1000+ elasticbeanstalk applications** and then Route53 DNS records pointing to them - **Almost 90% were stale** and some **subdomains were publicly foundable/dorkable**.

-This will help me in giving them all the results to work with -- and to what to remove and what to not!

 ### Installation on Lambda